cloudmesh/classes/docs/source/hw2.rst

    `new_feature.py` and `bug.py` in a separate branch, not in master because he thought these two files are still in progress with different purposes.
-He simply created 'next' and 'error' branches in his current repository and added the two files accordingly.
+He simply created 'next' and 'error' branches in his current repository and added the two files accordingly. his all tasks are applied to github.com.

 List ``git`` commands that `Albert` used in his work above in your submission.